Anime Music Video Contest

 Another Anime Convention is a growing anime and gaming convention held annually in southern New Hampshire.
 It features the standard con fare: panels, concerts, gaming, cosplay contests and performances, a combined artist alley/dealer's room, dance, formal ball, and several 18+ events.

-Saturday morning many cosplayers were late for masquerade rehearsal and delayed the entire process.
-Though I appreciated being able to ask questions, check the volume on our sound, and go over cues with the tech staff, I don’t know why they didn’t just rehearse skits in the order that groups arrived.
+Saturday morning I attended masquerade rehearsal; they wouldn't begin the rehearsal until all entrants had arrived, and many cosplayers were late delaying the entire process.
+Though I appreciated being able to ask questions, check the volume on our sound, and go over cues with the tech staff, I don’t know why they didn’t just rehearse skits in the order that groups arrived rather than making everyone sit there until the entire entrant pool showed up.
 Afterwards we were sent to a small room for craftsmanship judging, and all of the judges went over every inch of our costumes asking lots of thoughtful questions.
-That afternoon I hung out with Sketch and PatD in Artist’s Alley until the band performing in main events spilled so loudly into the hall that it was impossible to chat.
+That afternoon I hung out with Sketch and PatD in Artist’s Alley until the sound from the band performing in main events spilled so loudly into the hall that it was impossible to chat.
 Annoyed, we headed instead to Crazy Flower’s makeup panel, where she did an excellent job covering a wide range of topics from simple enhancement makeup to complex patterns and prosthesis.

-That evening was the masquerade, which opened with text commentary typed on the video screens by staff members, A lot of it was funny to warm up the crowd, but became a big problem when it continued through the show and skits.
-The young performers were unnerved by the public commentary during their performance, as it was impossible to tell if the audience’s reactions were to the skit or the screen.
-Each screen had different text, and the show was often hijacked as the two screens competed for attention.
-It also prevented the screen from serving its main purpose as a visual aid, as the text blocked the video feed.
-The skits themselves were hit or miss, and would have benefited greatly from pre-recorded dialog – something even the staff neglected to do and as a result, I couldn’t hear the entire opening bit even though I was up front.
-I did enjoy the runway show by the “Iron Cosplay” contestants, who had a set time to make very creative costumes from garbage.
-Our skit went well, and I was glad the audience got that we were spoofing an old Bugs Bunny cartoon.
-Crazy Flower ended up winning Best Craftsmanship for her moogle and we both won Best Advanced Performance.
+That evening was the masquerade, which opened with text commentary typed on the video screens by staff members using Notepad.
+A lot of it was a funny way to warm up the crowd, but it became a big problem when it continued throughout the show and sometimes even during the skits.
+The young performers were unnerved by the public commentary during their performances, as it was impossible to tell if the audience’s reactions were to the skit or the screen.
+Each screen had different text, and the show was often hijacked as the two screens competed with each other for the audience's attention.
+It also prevented the screen from serving its main purpose as a visual aid, as the text preempted the video feed of the actual performances.
+The skits themselves were hit or miss, and would have benefited greatly from being required to submit pre-recorded dialog – something even the staff neglected to do and as a result, I couldn’t hear the entire opening bit even though I was up front.
+I did enjoy the runway show by the “Iron Cosplay” contestants, who had a set time to make very creative costumes from found materials.
+Our skit went well, spoofing both the fact the Final Fantasy XII Moogles look like bunnies and the old Loony Tunes cartoon where a Yeti tries to adopt Bugs Bunny and name him "George."
+I was glad the audience got what we were doing as i was worried they might be too young to understand the reference.
+Crazy Flower ended up winning Best Craftsmanship for her Moogle and we both won Best Advanced Performance.
 As for AMV winners, both my videos won their respective categories!
 Thank you to everyone who voted for them!
 That night we hit up the rave; the music was awesome and there was plenty of room.
 There wasn’t a lot of ventilation and it got hot fast, but luckily there was a steady supply of ice water to hydrate.

-Sunday I got into Amano Rinoa and hit up the Dating Game to watch Gale and Lindsay perform as bachelorettes.
+Sunday I got into Amano Rinoa and hit up the Dating Game to watch Gale and Lindsay perform as bachelorettes in the Dating Game.
+They were funny and the entire show was quite entertaining.
 That afternoon we checked out Anime Unscripted, and then headed to the gingerbread cookie-making panel where we designed a cute pair of heavily-frosted characters.
 They were quickly devoured before heading home.
 Great weekend, and I hope to return!